Monday, March 26, 2012

 g.
 Pray to God to help you find a suitable rabbi from whom you can learn and grow.

 For women, having a rebbetzin they consult with is also very important.
-The above tips can be helpful in locating a rebbetzin.
+The above tips can also be helpful in locating a rebbetzin.

 Be respectful of a rabbi or rebbetzin’s time.
 If you avail yourself of their expertise, especially ongoing, it is appropriate, when possible, to become a member of their synagogue, or support their school/organization.